-- Paint

 - American Saddlebred

 - Morgan

 - Ranch Conformation

-- Hunter Under Saddle (Hunt Seat)

-- Trail
+- Tennessee Walking Horse

-- Hunter Hack.
-(2023 remaining year)

-- Ranch Trail

-- Showmanship at Halter

-- Ranch Rail Pleasure/Working Western Rail

-- Performance classes will be evaluated as presented (unsoundness to be penalized accordingly).
+Performance classes will be evaluated as presented (unsoundness to be penalized accordingly).
 Patterns and scoresheets will be provided to the teams prior to the start of the event for all classes requiring patterns.
-See the Resources AQHA Classes on page 10 for more information.
-Links are provided below for the included Performance classes:
+See the Resources AQHA Classes pages for more information.